niftools/blender_niftools_addon/docs/development/testframework.rst

   - Where possible make the test case as simple as possible.
 For instance, use primitives readily available in blender.
-This code goes in the :meth:`b_create_objects` method of the test class.
+This code goes in the :meth:`b_create_data` method of the test class.

-  - Document the feature in ``docs/features/x_feature.rst`` as you write :meth:`b_create_objects`: explain what the user has to do in blender in order to export the desired data, and where in blender the data ends up on import.
+  - Document the feature in ``docs/features/x_feature.rst`` as you write :meth:`b_create_data`: explain what the user has to do in blender in order to export the desired data, and where in blender the data ends up on import.